Dropped Passing (DP)

 NX: NX on a grade report indicates that the instructor did not assign a grade for the course.

 Students may choose to repeat any course for grade improvement.
 Courses that can be repeated for credit are not included in the policy.
 Only the highest grade received for the course, taken at Indiana State University, will be included in the computation of the cumulative GPA.
 The initial grade(s) and the repeat grade(s) will appear on the student’s record.
 Only courses taken at Indiana State University are eligible for course repeat.
 An exception can be granted by the Dean of the relevant college on a case-by-case basis.

 If you believe an error was made in a grade assignment, you are encouraged to speak with your professor immediately.
 You may want to review the Procedures for Appeals of Academic Matters.
 If a professor determines an error was made in a grade assignment, s/he submits a change of grade form to the Dean's Office.

-Click here for detailed information concerning midterm grades.
+Click here for detailed information concerning interim grades.

 At the end of each graded term, students achieve one of three

 Good Standing: A student must maintain a C (2.0) cumulative grade point average to be considered in good academic standing by the University.

 Academic Probation: If a student’s cumulative grade point average is less than 2.0, the student will be placed on academic probation.
 Students on academic probation will not be permitted to take more than 13 credit hours.
 Students on academic probation will be assigned mid-term grades so they are aware of possible academic difficulties early in the semester.
 Students who are on academic probation are strongly encouraged to repeat courses in which “F” or “WF” grades were received during the next semester (or the next time the course is offered).